hotio/website/docs/containers/wireguard.md

     If you are seeing an error message like `mv: cannot move '/etc/resolv.conf.173.openresolv' to '/etc/resolv.conf': Resource busy`.
 Remove the `DNS = 1.1.1.1` from your `wg0.conf` file and set the dns server using the docker cli argument `--dns 1.1.1.1` or the equivalent for compose.
 This should be done if you were following past instructions.

 ## WireGuard Go (Synology and QNAP)

+This image includes `wireguard-go`, the Go implementation of WireGuard which runs in userspace.
+Systems like Synology, Qnap or others with missing kernel modules can make use of this to establish a WireGuard VPN connection.

 === "cli"